 What is market segmentation?

 Consider this example: the beverage market consists of people that are willing to purchase a liquid beverage to satisfy their thirst needs.
-While it would be simplistic to consider everyone in the world to have a thirst need, in reality there is not a single commercial product that would satisfy everyone’s desire.
+While it would be simplistic to consider everyone in the world to have a thirst need, in reality, there is not a single commercial product that would satisfy everyone’s desire.
 Individual needs, tastes, price sensitivity and many other factors lead to differences in the ways people choose what to drink.
-Such differences and similarities are the key elements that for-profits or non-for-profits, industrial or consumer businesses should consider when orientating their marketing strategies and segmenting the market.
+Such differences and similarities are the key elements that for-profits or non-profits, industrial or consumer businesses should consider when orientating their marketing strategies and segmenting the market.

 The purpose of segmentation is to learn as much as possible about the consumers and with this information begin to craft highly targeted marketing campaigns.
 Targeting a particular market does not mean excluding people who do not pertain to the criteria.
 Rather, learning as much as possible on specific people allows you to craft highly targeted marketing campaigns.
 This is a much more affordable, effective and efficient way to reach potential clients and generate revenues.